 However, most of us lead busy lives and automating some of the irrigation can be the only way we can manage this task.
 Tap timers are probably the best option for a renter.
 They are relatively cheap to buy, easy to install and similarly easy to remove at the end of the tenancy.
 However, be aware that when a tap timer fails, it usually floods.
 That is, it turns on and then doesn’t turn off.
 This can lead to water damage and rather expensive water bills.
 Tap timers are all prone to failure, especially the cheaper models.

 Avoid voracious breeds, especially hybrids such as ISA Browns and Hylines in smaller gardens.
 These birds forage heavily and can be very destructive to small gardens.
 Bantams are better choices for small gardens as they tend to scratch under fruit trees much less and cause less damage.
+Read more about integrating chickens into your garden here.

 Remember to ensure your feathered friends have good access to food and water.
 Check your local council rules regarding keeping poultry.
 Ensure your chicken coop is fully fox proof.
-In our experience suburban foxes are far more plentiful and brazen than country foxes.
+In my experience suburban foxes are far more plentiful and brazen than country foxes.

-Composting for Renters
+Composting for renters

 There are plenty of options available to renters to create compost.
-Check out our Guide to Composting for more information on these options.
+Check out my Guide to Composting for more information on these options.
 Most rental properties should have room for a Hungry Bin Worm Farm or two.
 Bokashi is an option for smaller properties.
 Just avoid the dreaded rat hotels – they may be cheap but can create more issues in the garden than they solve!

-Keeping Bees in a Rental Property
+Keeping bees in a rental property

 Believe it or not, but beekeeping is probably one of the most rental friendly and productive past times that you can take up.
 A beehive doesn’t take up much room and is reasonably portable.
 Bees have some pretty incredible navigation abilities.
 However, moving a hive a short distance can really mess with their internal compasses.
 When moving a bee hive you should move it less than 1m or greater than 10km.